Sunday, February 25, 2024

 Something Jeanell will do once in a while is ask me, "What's your favorite thing about me?"
 This is always a difficult question for me to answer because there are so many things I could say.
 She's an incredibly hard worker.
 She's beautiful.
 She's caring and compassionate.
 She has a terrific sense of humor.
 She's fun and adventurous.
 She's an amazing mother (our kids adore her in a way that they will never adore me, and that's ok).

 This morning (after I had already written most of this post), Jeanell asked me this question again (it seems that often this question will come about following intimacy, but sadly, this morning, that was not the case).
 I was again left pondering which of her many terrific qualities I would answer with.
 I reflected on last night, when we spent the evening at Uncle Scott's house, singing songs around the piano with Scott, his dear friends, the Watsons, and Jeanell, Lila, and myself.
 I don't know the Watsons well, but I noticed how Jeanell has this way of making everyone in a situation feel welcome, comfortable, and accepted.
-I answered, "I love the way you make people feel comfortable," I told her, but realized that made it sound more like she gave people a comfy place to sit down, which wasn't quite what I meant.
+I answered, "I love the way you make people feel comfortable," but realized that made it sound more like she gave people a comfy place to sit down, which wasn't quite what I meant.
 "I love the way you put people at ease and make them feel accepted when they're around you."
 I don't know if I said exactly those words, but that's what I tried to convey.
 And I don't know if that will always be my favorite thing about her, but for today, that will do just fine.

 I've known Jeanell for most of my life and now been married to her for over half of it.
 What a blessing she is to me.
 So glad she's mine.